-Tax season is sneaking up on us, and folks across the country may be scrambling for ways to save on their tax bills.
+Tax season is coming to a close soon, and folks across the country may be scrambling for ways to save on their tax bills.

 About half of taxpayers prepared and filed their taxes on their own in 2022, according to efile.com.
 Going the DIY route is perfectly acceptable, provided you follow all of the rules and fine print, but it can be easy to miss some ways to reduce your tax bill — intel that only tax pros know.